-When the battery is disconnected or a new battery is installed, the transmission must relearn its adaptive strategy.
-As a result of this, the transmission may shift firmly.
+When the battery is disconnected or a new battery is installed, the transmission must relearn its shift strategy.
+As a result, the transmission may have firm and/or soft shifts.
 This operation is considered normal and will not affect function or durability of the transmission.
-Over time, the adaptive learning process will fully update transmission operation to its optimum shift feel.
+Over time, the adaptive learning process will fully update transmission operation.

-1. Use only a 12-volt supply to start your vehicle.

-2. Do not disconnect the battery of the disabled vehicle as this could damage the vehicle's electrical system.
+- 1. Use only a 12-volt supply to start your vehicle. - 2.
+Do not disconnect the battery of the disabled vehicle as this could damage the vehicle's electrical system.

-3. Park the booster vehicle close to the hood of the disabled vehicle making sure the two vehicles do not touch.
-Set the parking brake on both vehicles and stay clear of the engine cooling fan and other moving parts.

-4. Check all battery terminals and remove any excessive corrosion before you attach the battery cables.
-Ensure that vent caps are tight and level.

-5. Turn the heater fan on in both vehicles to protect any electrical surges.
+- 3. Park the booster vehicle close to the hood of the disabled vehicle making sure the two vehicles do not touch.
+Set the parking brake on both vehicles and stay clear of the engine cooling fan and other moving parts. - 4.
+Check all battery terminals and remove any excessive corrosion before you attach the battery cables.
+Ensure that vent caps are tight and level. - 5.
+Turn the heater fan on in both vehicles to protect any electrical surges.
 Turn all other accessories off.